 The best way to select fabrics for this practice block is by using two different fabrics in two colors OR two light/medium fabrics and two dark fabrics

-Your block as three setting options.
+Your block has three setting options.

 Option 1 is without background (12” finish)

 For Options 2 & 3 you will require TWO 4” x 40” strips per block.
-Example: For a six block quilt you will need a total of 48”.
+Example: For a six-block quilt you will need a total of 48”.
 For alternating backgrounds you would use two fabrics totaling this amount.
-That is 24” for each.
+That is, 24” for each.

-Borders will vary depending on the block option and number of blocks used.
+Borders will vary depending on the block option and the number of blocks used.
 As a guideline, I used approximately 1/2 yard for the first border and 1 – 1 5/8 yard for the second border.